indilib/indi-3rdparty/indi-pentax/README.md

 - Bulb mode support
 - Monitor battery level

+The driver *should* support multiple cameras at once, and the author is happy to verify that if anyone wants to donate another camera.

 ## Operation

 1. First, be sure the camera is in the desired USB mode (PTP or MSC).
 Then connect the camera via a USB cable to the Indi host and power the camera on.